 With all the hacking virus threats we see in the news feeds today, internal threats seem to have fallen off the list of priorities for many business owners.
-If you watch industry development trends and recent studies on insider threats, many companies are unaware of, or underestimate corporate data leaks – the most dangerous threat to IT security today.
-Internal threats may come in many forms, from a careless internet use to a disgruntle employee gone rogue.
+If you watch industry development trends and recent studies on insider threats, many companies are unaware of or underestimate corporate data leaks – the most dangerous threat to IT security today.
+Internal threats may come in many forms, from a careless internet use to a disgruntled employee gone rogue.
 Understanding where and how vulnerabilities present themselves can help your business be more vigilant when it comes to data security and network integrity.

 Companies are vulnerable to internal threat

 - 57% of companies view employees as the most likely source of a breach.

 - On average 67% of security incidents at financial firms and at product/manufacturing companies involved a current or former staff member.

 - 30% of breaches by employees were targeting data to start their own competing company

 - 65% of breaches by employees were done to help secure employment with a competitor.

 - 41% of security incidents at financial firms were attributed to third parties with trusted access